-We have audited the accompanying Balance Sheet, Historical Summary of Project Costs, Project Revenues and Net Cost to be Recovered Through Tax Increments and the related Historical Summary of Sources, Uses and Status of Funds of the City of Madison, Wisconsin's Tax Incremental District No. 40 (the "District") as of December 31, 2015 and from the date the District was created through December 31, 2015 and have issued our report thereon dated August 10, 2016.
+We have audited the accompanying Balance Sheet, Historical Summary of Project Costs, Project Revenues and Net Cost Recovered Through Tax Increments and the related Historical Summary of Sources, Uses and Status of Funds of the City of Madison, Wisconsin Tax Incremental District No. 40 (the "District") as of July 31, 2017 and from the date the District was created through July 31, 2017 and have issued our report thereon dated August 1, 2017.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America.